You are here

 aiM Higher Facilitates CRA Exam Study Prep

 The aiM Higher Study Group is to prepare Research Administrators for the CRA exam that is offered by an independent certifying body, Research Administrators Certification Council (RACC).
 The CRA exam is rigorous, and it must be taken at a designated site and it is administered through Professional Testing Corporation.
 In a four-hour period, test-takers must answer 250 questions that cover the full spectrum of research administration.
-The curriculum covered by the exam is referred to as the "Body of Knowledge," and it covers all areas of research administration including project development and administration, legal requirements and sponsored interface, financial management, and general management.
+The curriculum covered by the exam is referred to as the "Body of Knowledge."
 The CRA credential means that you demonstrate a level of knowledge of all aspects of research administration.

 Schedule and Requirements

-Attendees for the aiM Higher study group will need to submit an application form.
-The study group is held in the Spring and fall for 9 weeks prior to the CRA exam.
-The study group is both independent and guided study.
-For the fall 2017 CRA exam, the study sessions will meet every Friday from September 8, 2017 - November 3, 2017.
+Attendees for the aiM Higher study group will need to submit a Registration Form.
+The study group is held in the fall approximately 10 weeks prior to the CRA exam.
+The study group is both an independent and guided study.
+For the Fall 2021 CRA exam, the study sessions will meet every Friday from September 10 – November 5, 2021, via Zoom format, and the study group application deadline is August 13, 2021, by 11:59 p.m.
+EST.

 Research administrators must have: